 Where the Numbers Come From

-Mortgage rate: The calculator typically starts with today’s average 30‑year fixed rate for conventional loans.
+Mortgage rate: The calculator’s interest rate field defaults to an example rate for illustrative purposes.
 Your actual rate depends on factors like credit score, debt levels, loan type, and down payment size, and borrowers with stronger credit profiles generally qualify for lower rates.

 Homeownership costs: Property tax and insurance fields default to broad averages, but these costs can vary widely by state and city.
 Adjusting these inputs to match your local market will give you a more accurate monthly payment estimate.